-With no more "new" copies available for sale, existing copies of "McDonnold," as it had become reverently known, became heirlooms, handed down in families from generation to generation.
-On the rare occasion that sound copies entered the used and collectible book marker it was not uncommon for them to command prices of $100 or more.
+With no more "new" copies available for sale, existing copies of "McDonnold" (as it had become reverently known) became family heirlooms, handed down from generation to generation.
+On the rare occasion sound copies entered the used and collectible book market they could command prices of $100 or more.

-For many years we have wanted to make a relatively inexpensive edition available.
-The occasion of the 200th anniversary of the Cumberland Presbyterian Church seemed ideal for this dream to be fulfilled.
-The book you hold in your hands was reproduced from the fourth edition as it originally appeared in 1899.
-The decision to reproduce the book from an extant copy was not arrived at lightly.
-We hoped the entire text could be reset and properly indexed this turned out to be a labor intensive process that would have pushed publication past the 180th meeting of General Assembly in Dickson, Tennessee.
-We hope that this version will satisfy demand.
+For many years we wanted to make an inexpensive edition available, and the 200th anniversary of the Cumberland Presbyterian Church seemed ideal for this dream to be fulfilled.
+The current printing was reproduced from the fourth edition as it originally appeared in 1899.
+The decision to reproduce the book from an extant copy was not arrived at lightly; we hoped the entire text could be reset and properly indexed, but this turned out to be a labor intensive process that would have pushed publication past the 200th anniversary celebration of the denomination.

 This is the only authorized edition of this book!

 Benjamin Wilburn McDonnold, D.D., LL.D.
 (March 24, 1827- February 27, 1889) was a Cumberland Presbyterian minister, writer and educator.
 He was the third president of Cumberland University, and wrote the History of the Cumberland Presbyterian Church.

 McDonnold was born in Overton County, Tennessee, and raised on a farm.
 He exhibited a strong religious turn of mind from a young age, likely inspired by his mother, Martha.
 He began preparing to become a minister at age 12, attaining candidacy at age 16.
 Around this time, it is said that he memorized and could recite the entire New Testament.